Giovanni Francesco Gemelli Careri

-Giovanni Francesco Gemelli Careri (1651–1725) was a seventeenth-century Italian adventurer and traveler.
-He was among the first Europeans to tour the world by securing passage on ships involved in the carrying trade; his travels, undertaken for pleasure rather than profit, may have inspired Around the World in Eighty Days.
+Giovanni Francesco Gemelli Careri (1651–1725) was an Italian adventurer and traveler.
+He was among the first Europeans to tour the world by securing passage on ships involved in the carrying trade; his travels, undertaken for pleasure rather than profit, took him through the Middle East, India, China and the New World within a span of five years.
 Some suspected him of spying for the Vatican (or rather for the Jesuits) on his journey.
+The reliability of his travel accounts were once doubted, but are now considered to be authentic due to the details observed in his writings.

-Biographic information
+Biography

 Gemelli Careri was born in Taurianova, 1651, and died in Naples, 1725.
 He obtained a doctorate in law at the College of Jesuits in Naples.
 After completing his studies he briefly entered the judiciary.
 In 1685 he took time off to travel around Europe (France, Spain, Germany, and Hungary).
 In Hungary he was wounded during the siege of Buda.

 In 1687 he returned to Naples and re-entered the judiciary.
 He also began work on his first two books: "Relazione delle Campagne d'Ungheria" (1689) with co-author Matteo Egizio, and "Viaggi in Europa" (1693).
 At this time Gemelli encountered frustrations with his legal profession.
 He was denied certain opportunities because he did not have an established aristocratic origin.
 Eventually, he decided to suspend his career for a round-the-world trip across the globe.
-This five-year trip would lead to his best known six-volume book, Giro Del Mondo (1699).
+This five-year trip led to his best known six-volume book, Giro Del Mondo (1699).